Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Strengths and Limitations

 Lastly, the identified knowledge-based design requirements have yet to be implemented and empirically validated.
-To this end, there are ongoing developments by the research team.
-Future research should examine whether and how the design requirements identified in the present work interact with other factors, such as embodiment, adaptivity, and long-term use.
-Doing so allows researchers to assess the relative contribution of knowledge-based design decisions compared to other design dimensions, and to better understand their impact on learning outcomes, user acceptance, and sustained engagement in higher education settings.
+Future research should examine whether and how the design requirements interact with factors such as embodiment, adaptivity, and long-term use.
+This would allow researchers to assess the relative contribution of knowledge-based design decisions compared to other design dimensions, and to better understand their impact on learning outcomes, user acceptance, and sustained engagement in higher education settings.